Sheffield's Historical Buildings (Self Guided), Sheffield

 12) Firth Court at University of Sheffield

-Firth Court is an Edwardian-style, red-brick building that forms part of the Western Bank Campus of the University of Sheffield.
-It is named after Sheffield steel manufacturer, Mark Firth, who played a key role in the university's early development.
-The building serves as the main administrative centre for the university, as well as houses the Departments of Molecular Biology and Biotechnology and Biomedical Science.
+Firth Court is an iconic Edwardian-style, red-brick building located on the Western Bank Campus of the University of Sheffield in Sheffield.
+Named after Mark Firth, a prominent Sheffield steel manufacturer who significantly contributed to the university's early development, Firth Court serves as the main administrative center for the university.
+It also houses the Departments of Molecular Biology and Biotechnology and Biomedical Science.

-The Firth Court quadrangle is composed of Firth Hall (formerly known as the Western Bank Building), North Block and West Block, as well as the adjoining Florey and Addison buildings.
-Both the North and the West blocks were completed in 1914 also by Gibbs, forming three sides of a quadrangle.
-The forth and the final side of the quadrangle was completed with the addition of the Florey and Addison buildings in the late 1940s.
-During the Second World War, the quadrangle was converted into an air raid shelter.
+The Firth Court complex features a quadrangle formed by Firth Hall (formerly the Western Bank Building), North Block, and West Block, which were all completed by 1914 under Gibbs's direction.
+The final side of the quadrangle was completed with the addition of the Florey and Addison buildings in the late 1940s.
+During the Second World War, this quadrangle was adapted for use as an air raid shelter, adding a layer of historical significance to the building's legacy.

 Walking Tours in Sheffield, England